stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 ---

-We can use the `ast.unparse()` function to convert from an AST back into source code, but note that formatting may be a little different:
+We can use the `ast.unparse()` function to convert from an AST back into source code, but note that formatting may be a little different and, since comments are not represented in the AST, they will not be preserved:

 ```pycon [highlight-lines="1-3|4-36|6-20|22-36"][class="hide-line-numbers"]
 >>> transformer = DocstringTransformer()